Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: The Problem with Unbounded-Degree Graphs

 It can be shown that the program \texttt{is-connected} runs in linear time on classes of graphs with bounded node degree \cite{campbell2022fast}.
 However, as the following example shows, the program may require non-linear time on unbounded-degree graph classes.
 Figure \ref{fig:unbounded} shows an execution of \texttt{is-connected} on a star graph with $8$ edges.
-The numbers below the graphs show the ranges of attempts that the matching algorithm may perform.
+Below each graph, we record the range of attempts that the matching algorithm may make.
 For instance, in the second graph of the top row, either a match is found immediately among the edges that connect the central node with the grey nodes, or the dashed edge is unsuccessfully tried first.

 In order to find a match for the rule \texttt{forward}, the matching algorithm considers, in the worst case, every edge incident with the root.
 When the node central to the graph is rooted and the rule \texttt{forward} is called, the matching algorithm may first attempt a match with the dashed back edge and all edges incident with an unmarked node.
 Therefore, the maximum number of matching attempts for \texttt{forward} grows as the root moves back to the central node.
 As can be seen from this example, the worst-case complexity of matching \texttt{forward} throughout the program's execution is $2|E|+\sum_{i=1}^{|E|}i=\mathrm{O}(|E|^2)$ where $E$ is the set of edges.